ilkkahanninen/petiole/packages/petiole/README.md

   },
   reducer: {
     increase() {
+      // Notice: We loaded seamless-immutable plugin in previous step which makes
-      // Notice: State is seamless-immutable object so we can use its helper functions return state => state.set('value', state.value + 1);
+      // the state a seamless-immutable object and we can use its helper functions. return state => state.set('value', state.value + 1);
     },
   },